phil3k3/philiplimbeck.dev/philiplimbeck/_pages/career.md

 , gym, yoga, Karate or whatever activity you may prefer.
 You don't need to become an athlete, but increasing your fitness level also increases your energy level, which means you can think faster, have more focus and more energy to push through any challenge in your work day.
 In addition, it has the benefit of balancing out the negative effects of sitting.
 As sitting is considered as severe to your health as smoking.
-A website dedicated to the risks of sitting vs the advantages of standing is: https://www.startstanding.org/sitting-new-smoking/
+A website dedicated to the risks of sitting vs the advantages of standing is: [https://www.startstanding.org/sitting-new-smoking/](https://www.startstanding.org/sitting-new-smoking/)

 * Chair

 Ask for the best chair your employer can get you.
 If you are working from home, organize one yourself and don't be thrifty as it highly affects the health of your back muscles, tendons, basically a lot more in your body than you think.
-Also the link menioned above eloborates this topic further: https://www.startstanding.org/sitting-new-smoking/
+Also the link mentioned above eloborates this topic further: [https://www.startstanding.org/sitting-new-smoking/](https://www.startstanding.org/sitting-new-smoking/)

 * Tools